-It is Thanksgiving this weekend here in Canada, which means….. a whole weekend of delicious fall food.
+It is Thanksgiving this weekend here in Canada, which means….. a whole weekend of delicious fall food!
 For me, since I have three thanksgiving dinners it means three meals of recipe experimenting (the dream)!
-This is something I came up with earlier in the month when squashes first came into season.
+Quinoa apple kale stuffed squash is something I came up with earlier in the month when squashes first came into season.
 I wanted to make sure I posted it before Thanksgiving weekend to add to all of the lovely vegan Thanksgiving dinner inspiration.

-Thanksgiving and other holiday dinners is usually the last meal vegans or vegetarians consume meat or other animal products.
-This is a perfect filling (and pretty) substitute for turkey and also makes a great side dish if your into the whole ‘Tofurkey’ business.
+Thanksgiving (and other holiday dinners) is usually the last meal vegans or vegetarians consume meat or other animal products.
+This is a perfect filling (and pretty) substitute for turkey and also makes a great side dish if you’re into the whole ‘Tofurkey’ business.
 You can also check out Butternut Squash Farro Risotto or Pumpkin Spice Scones for other Thanksgiving inspo!

-This recipe really only takes 40 minuets, as you can cook everything for the inside of the squash while the squash is baking.
+This recipe really only takes 40 minutes, as you can cook everything for the inside of the squash while the squash is baking.

 - 2 Acorn Squash